 There are also micro-conversions you should be tracking to make sure your events are always getting better.
 For example, you should be tracking open and click rates for online job fair email invitations, and set attendance goals that you can compare to the actual participation numbers.
 If your attendance rates are under 40%, you may want to look at increasing the frequency of your reminder emails or change the message to ensure more candidates attend.

-Measuring your online job fair success will ensure you are getting the greatest return on your investment while providing a fantastic candidate experience for candidates.
+Measuring your virtual career fair success will ensure you are getting the greatest return on your investment while providing a fantastic candidate experience for candidates.

-How Much Does an Online Job Fair Cost?
+How Much Does a Virtual Career Fair Cost?

-I’m guessing this is one of the most important questions you have when it comes to hosting a online job fair: how much does an online career fair platform cost?
+I’m guessing this is one of the most important questions you have when it comes to hosting a virtual career fair: how much does an online career fair platform cost?

 And like any good answer when it comes to pricing: it depends.
 But what does it depend on, specifically?